<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 This bank has a USA Smart Account option, which will automatically link your Canadian CIBC Online banking profile to an account that’s hooked to a USA bank debit card, and the ability to write USD checks … both of those would be good options for paying your ILP program fee.

 The CIBC US$ Personal Account is another one to look into.
 This account allows you to write US Dollar checks, plus you can combine this account with the US Dollar Aventura Gold Visa card for your ILP payments.
-That card comes with a $35 annual fee, but Visa’s a good card to travel abroad with anyways.
+That card comes with an annual fee, but Visa is a good card to travel abroad with anyway.

 Setting Up An Account